The liver is the largest glandular organ in the body and

 the upper-right portion of the abdominal cavity under the diaphragm, the liver

-consists of two lobes.
+consists of four lobes.
 It receives about 1.5 quarts of blood every minute via

 the hepatic artery and portal vein.